SuleimanFarah/sunpy/Developer-Standards.md

 This page is meant as a temporary place to store coding standards developed by the SunPy coding community.

+### Language Standard
+English is the default language for all doc strings and inline commands.
+Variables names should also be based on english words.
+In addition, the standard for spelling is American english.

 ## Submitting Code
 In order to maintain a high-quality code, all code should be submitted as a pull requested so that the SunPy community can review the code and provide feedback.
 Pull requests can be accepted by the original author if more than 24 hours have passed.